Mary Lee Esty, Ph.D., LCSW

 Over the past 21 years of using neurofeedback Dr. Esty has treated more than 1,800 clients.
 When Dr. Esty was asked why she does FNS treatment, she replied: "The use of FNS and biofeedback completely revolutionized my practice because it is now often possible to help people whose symptoms have not responded as much as desired to other therapies.
 This seems like the treatment of last resort for many of our clients because of their past efforts.
 My personal experience with FNS, and the continued positive responses of our clients, energizes me and my colleagues to continue our mission of providing the best possible individualized care."

-Ms. Perlman was a principal therapist in the NCW and Rush-Presbyterian-St. Lukes Medical Center firbomyalgia study using EEG neurotherapy.
-(In press SNR Journal)
+In addition, Ms. Perlman is an experienced practitioner of EEG neurotherapy.
+She was a principal therapist in the NCW and Rush-Presbyterian-St. Lukes Medical Center fibromyalgia study using EEG neurotherapy.
+Ms. Perlman continues to utilize EEG neurotherapy for her clients when indicated.

 Diane Badger, BS